gromero/htm/README.md

 ### [threads08.c] (threads08.c)

-__Now things start to get interesting__ One thread is set to perform a HTM with a trap instruction inside.
+__Now things start to get interesting__.
+One thread is set to perform a HTM with a trap instruction inside.
 An advanced signal hander is set to get the signal.

 HTM fails due to `trap` instruction.
 It's possible to verify that, tho si->si_addr